 RIPE Dance was established in 2012 by Gail Hewton to share the joy and benefits of dance and focus on offering dance to cater for mature and older bodies.
 Read more...

-RIPE Dance offers weekly classes for active and agile over 50s; active and ambulant over 60s; people living independently with mobility issues; and aged care residents.
+RIPE Dance offers weekly classes for active & agile and active & less agile over 60s; older people living independently with mobility issues; and aged care residents.

 From time to time RIPE Dance facilitates performance opportunities for both RIPE participants as well as general community members such as Noosa’s Biggest Seated Dance Class in 2016 and 2017and Noosa’s One Billion Rising 2015, 2014, 2013

 Gail has over 40 year’s professional experience as a dancer, choreographer, director, creative producer, community practitioner and educator within a broad context including substantial work in and with community.

 Gail’s current focus is working with Seniors.
 She established RIPE Dance in 2012 and leads weekly classes for active and agile over 50s; active over 60s; people living independently with mobility issues; and residents of an aged care facility.

 Gail brings a great depth of knowledge, skills and experience to specialise in her current area of practice.
 She has: